logo

 Damjan

 Marine life can often surprise us with its mysteries, which occasionally make headlines.
-Recently, a scarce fish, the oarfish, was found along the Southern California coast.
+Recently, a rare fish, the oarfish, was found along the Southern California coast.

-This unusual creature, sometimes called a "doomsday fish," has sparked interest not only because of its rarity but also due to its intriguing reputation.
+This unusual creature, sometimes referred to as a "doomsday fish," has sparked interest not only because of its rarity but also due to its intriguing reputation.

 The oarfish is known for its striking appearance and enormous size.
 Characterized by its ribbon-like body and shimmering silver scales, it can grow to over 30 feet.